 What makes this protein bowl an anti-inflammatory delight for PCOS-fighters?
-Each ingredient has unique health benefits that can assist to lower inflammation, balance blood sugar levels, boost fertility, and stabilize mood.
+Each ingredient has unique health benefits that can assist to lower inflammation, balance blood sugar levels, support fertility, and stabilize mood.

 may support blood sugar regulation